4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 			2. **Countermeasure B**: Reduces the occurrence to once in **4 years**, keeping the exposure rate the same.
 It will cost **$4,000** per year.
 		- **Question**: Which countermeasure is better, A or B?
 - ### Solution:
+	- Cost-Benefit Analysis table.
+That contains the following:
+		- **Asset Value (AV):** The monetary value of the asset being protected.
+		- **Exposure Factor (EF):** The percentage of asset value at risk in a single event.
+		- **Single Loss Expectancy (SLE):** The expected monetary loss per event, calculated as AV×EFAV \* EFAV×EF.
+		- **Annualized Rate of Occurrence (ARO):** The likelihood of the risk occurring annually.
+		- **Annualized Loss Expectancy (ALE):** The expected annual monetary loss, calculated as SLE×AROSLE \times AROSLE×ARO.
+		- **For the countermeasures:**
+			- **ALE Reduction for Countermeasure:** The savings in annualized losses due to implementing the countermeasure.
+			- **Annualized Countermeasure Cost:** The yearly cost of implementing the countermeasure.
+			- **Annualized Net Countermeasure Value:** The net benefit of the countermeasure, calculated as ALE Reduction−Countermeasure Cost
 ## Problems with Classic Risk Analysis
 1. **Uneven Multiyear Cash Flows**:
 	Issues arise with both attack and defense costs over multiple years, especially in terms of ROI (Return on Investment), NPV (Net Present Value), and IRR (Internal Rate of Return).